frc5806/Reference/PracticeProblems.md

 # Practice Problems

 To familiarize FRC 5806 programmers with robotics programming we've drafted this set of problems relating to robot control.
 These questions begin general and simple, and evolve to become specific and complex.
 On later questions it may be helpful to work with a group.
 Additionally, try to see if certain problems are more your niche then others; you may find that you're best suited towards data structures, sensor processing, or computer vision.
+In order to be on FRC 5806 P&E, you must complete all of the General and Object Oriented problems, at least one problem each from Robotics, Electrical, and Computer Vision, and all of the problems one of the aformentioned categories (to form a specialty).

 ## General Problems